Suggested links

 Chemical Makeup of the Brain

-Obsessive Compulsive Disorder involves communication problems between the frontal cortex of the brain and the deeper subcortical area.
-Research has shown that those suffering from OCD have abnormalities in specific brain sections.
+Obsessive-compulsive disorder involves communication problems between the frontal cortex of the brain and the deeper subcortical area.
+Research has shown that people with OCD have abnormalities in these specific brain sections.

 Eating Disorders

-Eating disorders (i.e., anorexia nervosa, bulimia nervosa, and binge eating) all involve a disturbance in eating behaviors.
-Someone suffering from an eating disorder will often obsess over food, whether it be the amount they are eating (anorexia) or what they are eating is doing to their body (bulimia and binge eating).
+Eating disorders all involve a disturbance in eating behaviors.
+Someone with an eating disorder will often obsess over food, whether it be the amount they are eating (anorexia) or what they are eating is doing to their body (bulimia and binge eating).

 Personality Disorders

-Like OCD, someone with Obsessive Compulsive Personality Disorder will be obsessed with orderliness, perfection, and control.
+Like OCD, someone with OCPD can become obsessed with orderliness, perfection, and control.

 Trichotillomania